deep-logit-demand/deeplogit/README.md

     The number of starting points to use in the estimation.
 Default is 100.
 - `print_results` : bool, optional
     Whether to print the results of each model fit.
 Default is True.
+- `limit_cores` : bool, optional
+    Whether to limit the number of CPU cores used for estimation.
+Default is True.

 ### 3. Access model diagnostics